root-project/web/Manual/root_classes_data_types_and_global_variables/index.md

 -   Object browsing (`Browse()`, `IsFolder()`)

-The virtual method `Draw()` is the entry point for the Graphical User Interface (GUI) of ROOT.
+The virtual method `Draw()` is the entry point for the Graphics endering of ROOT objects.

-#### Graphical User Interface (GUI)
+#### Graphics rendering

 The [TObject](https://root.cern/doc/master/classTObject.html) class has the virtual method `Draw()` by which objects can be "drawn".
-The basic whiteboard on which an object is drawn is called a canvas that provides the GUI.
-A canvas is defined by the [TCanvas](https://root.cern/doc/master/classTCanvas.html) calls.
+The basic whiteboard on which an object is drawn is called a canvas.
+A canvas is defined by the [TCanvas](https://root.cern/doc/master/classTCanvas.html) class.

 You can draw an object on a canvas with: